kimihirosato/misc/README.md

 misc
 ====

-Create a new repository for miscellaneous libs and tools.
+Repository for miscellaneous libs, tools and docs.